alaa/consul-pagerduty/README.md

 ## Running consul-pagerduty on Marathon

-The dockerized consul-pagerduty memory footprint is arount 8.0 mb only.
+The dockerized consul-pagerduty memory footprint is arount 8.0 mb.

 ```
 [{